USEPA/WNTR/documentation/developers.rst

 Python documentation string formatting can be found at https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html

-* To build the HTML documentation locally, run the following command in a command line/PowerShell prompt from the documentation directory::
+* To build HTML files of the documentation locally, run the following command in a command line/PowerShell prompt from the documentation directory::

 	  make html

   HTML files are created in the ``documentation/_build/html`` directory.
-  Open ``index.html`` to view the documentation.
+  Open ``index.html`` to view the HTML documentation in a browser.

-* To build a PDF of the documentation, run the following command in a command line/PowerShell prompt from the documentation directory::
+* To build Latex files of the documentation locally, run the following command in a command line/PowerShell prompt from the documentation directory::

 	  make latex

-  LaTeX files are created in the ``documentation/_build/latex`` directory.
+  Latex files are created in the ``documentation/_build/latex`` directory.
-  Copy the files into Overleaf (or other LaTeX editor) and compile wntr.tex.
+  Copy all the files into Overleaf and build wntr.tex to create a PDF.

-* To run the document tests, run the following command in a command line/PowerShell prompt from the documentation directory::
+* To run the doctests locally, run the following command in a command line/PowerShell prompt from the documentation directory::

 	  pytest --doctest-glob="*.rst" .

+  Note that this also creates graphics used in the documentation.

 Examples
 ---------------------